-- See "Troubleshoot Excel® Issues" on page 73 for more information about troubleshooting Excel connection issues. - · For a list of Excel file limitations from Microsoft, see Microsoft Excel specifications and limits. - For special considerations when using Excel macro-enabled files, especially in Automation scripts, see Using Macro-Enabled Excel Files.
+- See "Troubleshoot Excel® Issues" on page 69 for more information about troubleshooting Excel connection issues. - For a list of Excel file limitations from Microsoft, see Microsoft Excel specifications and limits.

-■ Click here to view a video about creating connections in Toad Data Point
+Click here to view a video about creating connections in Toad Data Studio